 Payne said the program was approved by the Nevada System of Higher Education Board of Regents in December.
 And, it has already been accredited by the Northwest Commission on Colleges and Universities, which is recognized by the U.S. Department of Education and the Council on Higher Education Accreditation to accredit postsecondary institutions and programs, based on performance, integrity and quality.

 The program will officially launch this fall, with five students enrolled in the program.
 Applications for this fall semester enrollment will be taken until April 15.
 However, students can apply for fall 2022 enrollment from now up until Dec.
 1 this year.
 Students interested in applying for admission to the program must hold a bachelor’s degree in an appropriate area of science from an accredited institution of higher education with a 3.0 or higher grade point average.
-For additional application and program requirements, go to the program's website, or email the program's main email address.
 Apply for the program at the University's Graduate School webpage.